FILTER ROOM CLEAN AIR

 Technical Details:

 CADR sizing is a volume-flow calculation.
 In US units, CADR is expressed as cubic feet per minute, so the room volume in cubic feet is multiplied by the desired ACH and divided by 60 minutes.
-Metric CADR in m3/h is converted to the same CFM basis for calculation, then displayed back in both unit systems.
+Metric CADR in m3/h is converted to the same CFM basis for calculation, then displayed back with the selected report-unit order.

 Three adjustments change the comparison.
 Open-plan loss raises the target because the purifier is assumed to serve more air than the measured room volume.
 Quiet-speed cushion also raises the target, leaving buying headroom for lower fan speed, filter loading, and normal placement losses.
 Usable CADR factor lowers the candidate because the label value may not be delivered at the planned setting.